whneo97/duke/docs/README.md

 ### `undone` - Marks a task or multiple tasks from the tasklist as yet to be completed.

 Marks a task or groups of tasks from the tasklist to be undone, and displays a confirmation message to the user if marking of the task as undone in the tasklist is successful.

+Requires input to be in the format `done [number representing task in tasklist]` or `undone [range1, range2, range3, ...]` or `undone all` to mark all tasks as undone.

 Example of usage: